bobbyiliev/101-linux-commands-ebook/ebook/en/content/082-the-usermod-command.md

 # The `usermod` command

-The `usermod` command lets you to change the properties of a user in Linux through the command line.
-After creating a user we have to sometimes change their attributes like password or login directory etc. so in order to do that we use the `usermod` command.
+The `usermod` command lets you change the properties of a user in Linux through the command line.
+After creating a user we sometimes have to change their attributes, like their password or login directory etc. So in order to do that we use the `usermod` command.

 ### Syntax: